 There are existing sidewalks and AAA bicycle facilities planned for 2022 on the local section of Montreal Street that will further promote an active mode shift in the area.
 The frontage works have been designed to allow for the potential extension AAA bicycle facilities along Montreal Street to Quebec and Pendray Streets.
-While the current plans include the team's preferred option (a two-way cycle track (on the west/north side), the City of Victoria is working with the consultant team and applicant to determine the best street cross section for the Quebec and Montreal Street frontages.
+Through detailed consultation with City staff, our Team has developed a frontage design concept consistent with the City's preferred road cross-section, including a separated bike lane on Quebec and Montreal Streets.